giangdip2410/watkins-ay250-s2018-hw/hw_3/README.md

 ## Problem 2

-Nothing in the README for this problem yet...
+It is assumed that the sound_files/ folder is in the same directory as the homework assignment.